 Tools: The focus group and interview topic guides were developed for each seldom-heard group and was used as the basis for the group/ interviews.
-Guides were based on previous studies and advice was sought from professionals working in each gatekeeper organisation.
+Guides were based on previous studies and advice was sought from professionals working in each gatekeeper organisation to inform the development of the interview guide.
 The guide provided a list of topic headings and prompts.
 The key topics selected for use within all groups were: knowledge of sexual health, most important and frequently used resources, awareness of services, service improvement, barriers to accessing services and risk behaviour and knowledge, attitudes, beliefs and practices.
 Copies of the focus group/interview guides are available as an appendix to this report.